ehForwarderBot/efb-wechat-slave/readme_translations/en_US.po.rst

   your phone, and log in again with another one.

-* **How to log in with multiple WeChat accounts?** Please indicate different Instance ID in the profile's config file.
+* **How to log in with multiple WeChat accounts?** Please indicate different Instance ID in the profile’s config file.

 * **Is EWS stable?** EWS depends on \ `ItChat
   <https://github.com/littlecodersh/ItChat>`_ project and Web WeChat